Modelling columnarity of pyramidal cells in the human cerebral cortex: Introduction

+Consider the special case where $\Phi$ is a planar stationary Poisson process and $X_z$ conditioned on $X_{xy}$ is a homogeneous binomial point process, that is, the $n$ points in $X_z$ are independent and uniformly distributed on $W_z$.
+Note that $X_z$ depends only on $X_{xy}$ through the number of points in $X_{xy}$.
+It becomes clear in Section~\ref{s:dPLCPP} that this special case corresponds to a degenerate case of a Poisson line cluster point process (PLCPP) as considered in \cite{Moller:etal:2016}.

-In comparison with the degenerate Poisson line cluster point process (PLCPP) model suggested in \cite{Moller:etal:2016} and \cite{Rafati:etal:2016} for the description of another dataset of pyramidal nucleous locations, we have fitted a rather complex hierarchical point process model describing columnar structures of the nucleolus locations in each dataset \texttt{L3} and \texttt{L5} (the PLCPP model is specified in Section~\ref{s:dPLCPP}).
-In conclusion our fitted model includes repulsion between nucleolus locations given by a hard core condition on a small scale and a stunted cylindrical interaction region on a larger scale, as well as clustering between nucleolus locations given by an elongated cylindrical interaction region.
-In particular, our fitted model describes a columnar structure but with much smaller columns than expected under the minicolumn hypothesis.
+In Section~\ref{s:gen_dPLCPP} we consider several other cases than a homogeneous binomial point process for $X_z$ conditioned on $X_{xy}$.
+In the end, in comparison with the PLCPP model suggested in \cite{Moller:etal:2016} and \cite{Rafati:etal:2016} for the description of another dataset of pyramidal nucleous locations, we suggest and fit a rather complex hierarchical point process model.
+Our final model describes columnar structures of the nucleolus locations in each dataset \texttt{L3} and \texttt{L5}, with repulsion between nucleolus locations given by a hard core condition on a small scale and a stunted cylindrical interaction region on a larger scale, as well as clustering between nucleolus locations given by an elongated cylindrical interaction region.
+In particular, our final fitted model describes a columnar structure but with much smaller columns than expected under the minicolumn hypothesis.